alfredbaudisch/Godello/README.md

   - The main data architecture, with reactive, two way data bindings and the Repository design pattern.
   - Scene flow.
 - The [Elixir](https://elixir-lang.org/) + [Phoenix Channels](https://phoenixframework.org/) backend, backed by a PostgreSQL database (it's in the branch [backend_elixir](https://github.com/alfredbaudisch/Godello/tree/backend_elixir), still not merged into `master`).
+- The local storage offline backend with Godot custom Resources (it's in the branch [local-backend](https://github.com/alfredbaudisch/Godello/tree/local-backend), still not merged into `master`, the breaking bug [#28](https://github.com/alfredbaudisch/Godello/issues/28) must be fixed before it is merged into master).

 ### Work in progress